 Unpaid Wages Lawsuit

-Alonso Krangle LLP, a leading law firm focused on protecting the rights of victims, is currently evaluating unpaid wage lawsuits on behalf of employees illegally deprived of compensation in violation of the federal Fair Labor Standards Act (FLSA).
-The firm’s investigation of wage practices at companies have found that they routinely violate the FLSA by:
+Alonso Krangle LLP, a leading law firm dedicated to protecting the rights of employees, is currently evaluating unpaid wage lawsuits on behalf of employees illegally deprived of compensation in violation of the federal Fair Labor Standards Act (FLSA).

-- Refusing to pay employee for time spent attending mandatory meetings, orientation, or training sessions.
+- Refusing to pay employees for time spent attending mandatory meetings, orientation, or training sessions.

 - Deducting expenses for uniforms, other equipment from an employee’s pay.

-Alonso Krangle LLP offers free, no obligation, and completely confidential legal consultations to all employees who were illegally denied rightfully earned wages in violation of the FLSA.
-To discuss your potential wage violation lawsuit, please contact us today or fill out the form on the right.
+Our unpaid wage lawyers at Alonso Krangle, LLP, offer free, no-obligation, and confidential legal consultations to employees who were illegally denied rightfully earned wages in violation of the FLSA.
+To discuss your potential wage violation lawsuit, please call us at 800-403-6191or fill out the form on this page.

-It may be a violation of the FLSA if an employer fails to pay employees for time spent at off-hours training sessions, orientation sessions, or meetings.
-Under the FLSA, attendance at off-hours activities need not be counted as working time ONLY if four criteria are met:
+It may violate the FLSA if an employer fails to pay employees for time spent at off-hours training sessions, orientation sessions, or meetings.

 - The activity is outside normal hours

 - No other work is concurrently performed during the activity

 The FLSA does not allow uniforms or other items, which are considered to be primarily for the benefit or convenience of the employer, to be included as wages.
 In other words, payment for these things should probably not come out of your paycheck.